-Kentucky Early Intervention System provides supports and services for families with children birth to three who have developmental delays or disabilities.
+Kentucky Early Intervention System provides support and services for families with children birth to 3 who have developmental delays or disabilities.

 Research shows that the first three years of a child's life are the most important time for developing and learning.
-By providing needed services and supports during this time, families will be able to help their children with special needs develop to their full potential, and may decrease the need for additional help later in life.
+By providing needed services and support during this time, families can better help their children with special needs develop to their full potential and may decrease the need for additional help later in life.

-Mission: Part C early intervention builds upon and provides supports and resources to assist family members and caregivers to enhance children's learning and development through everyday learning opportunities.
-(The mission statement was developed by a workgroup on Principles and Practices in Natural Environments, OSEP TA Community of Practice: Part C Settings, 2008, March.
-Agreed upon mission and key principles for providing early intervention services in natural environments.)
+Part C early intervention builds on and provides supports and resources to help family members and caregivers enhance children's learning and development through everyday learning opportunities.

 Standard 1: Family-centered